-China lifts rock lobster ban, bringing end to Australian trade barriers
+China Lifts Rock Lobster Ban, Bringing End To Australian Trade Barriers

-Beijing has banned or slapped retaliatory tariffs on more than US$12 billion worth of Australian exports, from wine to timber, during years of soured ties with Canberra.
+Beijing has banned or slapped retaliatory tariffs on more than US$12 billion worth of Australian exports during years of soured ties with Canberra.

 The lobster trade, worth US$500,000 a year, was the last of a number of major Australian exports to remain under sanctions after months of Australian diplomatic efforts.